atb00ker/PERNTemplate/README.md

 ## Usage

 1. Run `npm install` in the root of the repository.
-2. Update the `.env` and update preferences as per requirement.
+2. Rename `.env.example` to `.env` and update configurations as per requirement.

 ## Creation